matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 - Faster and uses less memory than tree based processors
 - Push parser: pusher data into callback methods
 - Works on Android
-- Entire document does not need to e put in memory
+- Entire document does not need to be put in memory
 - One way impossible to parse from end to begin of document

 | Data Event | Error Handling Events | Other Events |